cooperdk/YAPO-e-plus/README.md

 #### NEW FEATURES:

+- Now supports the new Freeones site layout.
+The scraper now shows a 0-100% completion for each actor scrape.

 - As mentioned, we now offer website/producer logos in the website view, if the logo exists in videos/media/logos.
 Thanks to GernBlanston for sharing them.

 - New Python module requirements, it will be necessary to do "pip install --upgrade -r requirements.txt".
 If necessary, also "python manage.py makemigrations" and "python manage.py migrate"